RunOnFlux/FluxInfoWP/README.md

-# Flux Info
+# App Info for Flux

-Flux Info is a wordpress plugin that displays Flux related information about the running application.
+App Info for Flux is a wordpress plugin that displays Flux related information about the running application.
 It also lists all the nodes in the cluster and displays basic status information

 Future enhancements will include